Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Song of Vicotry** As a bonus action you can hasten your party.
 Singing a song of victory you double the movementspeed of up to 6 targets within 30ft of you until the end of their next turn.
 The cool down of this ability is 48 secounds

+**Song of Inspiration**: when you use a Bardic Inspiration the reciver of the inspiration gains 5 temporary hit points and agility.

-**Mana regeneration**: Whenever you score a takedown you regain 2 mana
+**Mana regeneration**: Whenever you take a short rest and spend atleast 1 hit dice. you regain mana equal to twice your proficiency bonus

 ---